 - 1 to 2 tablespoons Turbinado sugar or sparkling sugar or granulated white sugar

-Once the pie has chilled, beat the egg yolk with one tablespoon of water.
-Brush over the top of the pie then sprinkle the Turbinado sugar over the top of the pie.
-Place the pie on a rimmed backing sheet to catch any drips and bake for 20 minutes.
+- Once the pie has chilled, beat the egg yolk with one tablespoon of water.
+Brush egg wash on the top crust then sprinkle the Turbinado sugar over the pie.
+Place the pie on a rimmed baking sheet to catch any drips and bake for 20 minutes.
 Reduce the heat to 375°F and bake an additional 30 to 40 minutes or until the top of the pie is golden brown.
 Pull the pie out of the oven and cover the top of the pie with aluminum foil to prevent further browning and place back in the oven and bake for additional 45 minutes to 60 minutes, or until the filling is bubbling hot or an instant read thermometer inserted in the middle reads about 180-185°F. Let cool to room temperature before serving.